 I realise however, that this is likely not going to be like this for very long – so I have to build up my portfolio of quality books now, while there is still room to grow & niches to discover.

-I also should point out, that some people have uploaded hundreds of books and not seen ANY, or very few sales!
+I also should point out, that some people have uploaded hundreds, (or even thousands) of books and not seen ANY, or very few sales!

 This has nothing to do with KDP not being a good opportunity however & everything to do with the book quality and research.